rbergmair/recruitment_challenge/so1rb_doc/EXPLORATION.md

   $\mathtt{cid} = 16$ only has 2.5% positives, so it seems quite relevant
   to the dependent variable.
-- Neither the total number of data points, nor the proportion of positives seems to be an obvious function `cid`, neither its ordinal nor its cardinal value, so I'll treat it as a discrete symbol, rather than as a numeric value.
+- Neither the total number of data points, nor the proportion of positives seems to be an obvious function of `cid`, neither its ordinal nor its cardinal value, so I'll treat it as a discrete symbol, rather than as a numeric value.
-- It's important to make a conscious decision on that one: For example, if you're working on a database dump, and the data contains information about cars, then there could be a column `car_type`, where value 101 means motorcycle, value 42 means sedan, value 3 means mini truck,
+- It's important to make a conscious decision on that one.
+An example: If you're working on a database dump, and the data contains information about cars, then there could be a column `car_type`, where value 101 means motorcycle, value 42 means sedan, value 3 means mini truck,